-Policy V - A Number: PERFORMANCE MANAGEMENT SYSTEM Effective Date: July 1, 2009 Revised Date: Oct.
-1, 2016 Page 3 of 11 2.
-SETTING OF WEIGHTS .
+2. SETTING OF WEIGHTS.
 After the goals are set, weights are then assigned to those goals based on priorities.
 The total of the weights for KRAs should not exceed 100.
 The setting of weights must likewise be done at the beginning of the performance cycle.

 The goals and weights as set at the beginning of the performance cycle may be revised, modified or altered from one review period to the next should there be changes in the unit's and/or the Bank's overall direction.
 Regular discussions during the middle of the cycle will give both the unit head and the employee a chance to re-assess, modify or amend their targets based on parameters that have not been anticipated at the beginning of the cycle and/or on changes in the overall direction of the Bank.
 This will likewise provide unit heads with an opportunity to implement employee development measures and other tools needed to help the employee achieve his targets.

 The employee must always sign-off or express his conformity to the KRAs and weights set.

-3. given a final sco As .
-At the end of the performance manage ore based on the completeness, quality, times in delivering the KRAs agreed upon using neliness, and in some cases, 5 4 3 2 1 Consistently Exceeds Expectation Frequently Exceeds Expectation Meets Expectations/Targets Occasionally Meets Expectations/Targets Rarely Meets Expectations/Targets ns/Targets ns/Targets be allowed, i.e. 3 xact.
-Only whole numbers shall be used.
-H .5.
-The final score shall be computed by m eights and getting the total sum.
+3. RATING OF KRAs.
+At the end of the performance management cycle, the employee is given a final score based on the completeness, quality, timeliness, and in some cases, cost effectiveness in delivering the KRAs agreed upon using the following 5-point scale:

+5 - Consistently Exceeds Expectations/Targets